pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/install-authoring-profile.hbs.md

 >**Note**
 >As the `authoring` profile adds the above mentioned packages to what gets installed in the `iterate` profile, the `tap-values.yaml` file for both profile can look exactly same except for the `profile` value.

-After the installation of the `authoring` profile is complete and all packages are successfully reconciled, follow the [Post Installation Configuration](./post-install-configuration.hbs.md) documentation to configure the Tanzu Supply Chain installation.
+After the installation of the `authoring` profile is complete and all packages are successfully reconciled, follow the [Post Installation Configuration](./post-install-configuration.hbs.md) documentation to configure Tanzu Supply Chain.